John 2:20

 Jesus Talks With a Samaritan Woman

-4 Now Jesus learned that the Pharisees had heard that he was gaining and baptizing more disciples than John(A)—
+Now Jesus learned that the Pharisees had heard that he was gaining and baptizing more disciples than John(A)

 Read full chapter

-4 Therefore, when the Lord knew that the Pharisees had heard that Jesus made and (A)baptized more disciples than John
+When therefore the Lord knew how the Pharisees had heard that Jesus made and baptized more disciples than John,

 Read full chapter